June 4, 2026

 What really stood out is how much absence management has evolved from being reactive to strategic.
 Today's HR teams aren't just tracking who's off.
 They're using absence data to spot burnout early, improve staffing forecasts, and even shape retention strategies.
 It's less about managing leave and more about managing wellbeing.

-Because when people know their time off is handled fairly and seamlessly, they come back more engaged and that’s a metric every business should care about.
+Because when people know their time off is handled fairly and seamlessly, they come back more engaged, and that's a metric every business should care about.

 Efficient absence management reduces burnout.
 But recognition keeps employees motivated.
 Discover the top employee recognition software to build a culture of appreciation and performance.